Skip to main content

 130.03 Faculty

-SUNY Cortland faculty shall participate in the development of the educational program of the university and shall be responsible for the conduct of the university's instruction, research and service programs.
+The SUNY Courtland Faculty shall have the obligation to participate significantly in the initiation, development and implementation of the educational program and the faculty shall be responsible for the conduct of the University’s instruction, research, and service programs.

 130.04 College Administrative Conference

 The College Administrative Conference is comprised of the chancellor of SUNY, the president of SUNY Cortland, the vice presidents, deans and such other persons as may be designated by the president.
-It serves as an advisory and consultative body to the president of the university.
+Each college administrative conference shall act as an advisory and consultative body to the president of the college, and it shall consider such matters as may be presented to it by its presiding officer.

 130.05 SUNY Cortland Auxiliary Services